Scarabaeus1031/NEXAH/NAVIGATOR/overview/README.md

 navigation strategies
 execution control

-into a unified architecture for exploring and navigating complex systems.
+into a unified architecture for exploring and navigating **complex dynamic systems**.